abhishekmishra8/Power-BI-Project-Bank-Domain/README.md

-# Data Analytics Project in Microsoft Power BI Using Excel and CSV DataSet
+# Data Analytics Project in Microsoft Power BI Using Excel and CSV

 [Follow me on LinkedIn](https://www.linkedin.com/in/abhishekmishra3/)